shieldworks/aegis-web/docs/philosophy.md

 **Aegis** stores your sensitive data in memory by default.
-Yes, that brings up resource limitations since you cannot store a gorilla holding a banana and the entire jungle in your store; however, a couple of gigabytes of RAM can store a lot of plain text secrets in it, so it’s good enough for most practical purposes.
+Yes, that brings up resource limitations since you cannot store a gorilla holding a banana and the entire jungle in your store; however, a couple of gigabytes of RAM can store a lot of plain text secrets, so it’s good enough for most practical purposes.

 More importantly, almost all modern instruction set architectures and operating systems implement [*memory protection*][memory-protection].
 The primary